 3. Prepare your print

-You’re going to want to display your most recent offerings, so tactile takeaway print is a must for prospective customers to get up close and personal with your business.
-Again, make sure you have enough print to last you the entire exhibition, there’s nothing worse than getting stingy and missing out on giving marketing collateral to passers-by.
+You’re going to want to display your most recent offerings and collections, so tactile takeaway print is a must for prospective customers to get up close and personal with your business.
+Again, make sure you have enough print to last you the entire exhibition, there’s nothing worse than missing out on giving marketing collateral to passers-by.

 Consider print that will make you stand out, using luxury finishes such as White Ink, Foiling, Laser Cutting and Perforation.
 There will be plenty of competitors exhibiting too, so twists on classic print, such as a different size Saddle Stitched Brochures, unusually Folded Leaflets, Square Business Cards and Mini Cards will help differentiate you from the rest of the pack.